CSI-Tech-Talent-Pipeline/Summer-2023-preinternship/day17-intro-to-node-and-express-requests-and-routing/README.md

 1. Understand the principles of REST (Representational State Transfer) and how it relates to API design
 2. Review the different types of HTTP requests and how they correspond to CRUD operations
-3. Implement RESTful routing for the `jobs` resource in your `server.js` file, using placeholder comments for now
+3. Implement RESTful routing for the `job_applications` resource in your `server.js` file, using placeholder comments for now

 Here are the RESTful routes we're going to be building for the Job app tracker.